City, County, State, and Federal COVID-19 Pages

 - Workforce Solutions of Greater Dallas has resources for job seekers.
 Those seeking employment can register here.

-- The North Texas Food Bank has announced it is partnering with a flexible-work company to employ hospitality industry workers who have lost their employment due to restaurant and business closures.
+- The North Texas Food Bank is partnering with a flexible-work company to employ hospitality industry workers who have lost their employment due to restaurant and business closures.
 Apply online at Get Shift Done.

 - Frito-Lay Job Postings: https://fritolayemployment.com/

 - You can email Goodwill at [email protected] with your name, city/zip code, contact number and any additional information.
 You can also contact a Goodwill Job Connection Center by phone at the location nearest you:

 – 3020 N. Westmoreland Rd, Dallas, TX 75212: 214-638-2800 x185

 – 1661 E. Northwest Hwy., Garland, TX 75041: 214-227-5549

 – 919 W. Main St. , Lewisville, TX 75067: 972-436-7381

 The Texas Eviction Diversion Program (TEDP) may provide up to 15 months of rental assistance and utility assistance to eligible tenants.
 To determine your eligibility for the program, click here.